Speak with a safari expert

 Conservation crisis

-As fast as new lemur species are being described, so their conservation status becomes more precarious.
+As fast as new lemur species are being described, their conservation status becomes more precarious.
 Some may even go extinct before scientists identify them as a separate species.
 Where once the lemurs were found throughout Madagascar, they are now believed to be restricted to less than 10% of their original distribution.
-Due to slash-and-burn agriculture and deforestation, lemur populations are now forced into highly fragmented patches of ever-shrinking forest (Madagascar has lost more than half of its forests in the last 60 years).
+Due to slash-and-burn agriculture and deforestation, lemur populations are now confined to highly fragmented, ever-shrinking forest patches (Madagascar has lost more than half of its forests in the last 60 years).
 This, coupled with bushmeat hunting and the illegal pet trade, makes lemurs one of the most at-risk animal families on the planet.
-In a recent announcement, the IUCN revealed that 31% of all lemur species in Madagascar are now listed as critically endangered, and 98% of them are threatened in some way.
+In a recent announcement, the IUCN reported that 31% of lemur species in Madagascar are now listed as critically endangered, and 98% are threatened in some way.

 The Verreaux’s sifaka (Propithecus verreauxi) is now listed as critically endangered.